alvyynm/alvyynm/README.md

 ### Hi there, I'm Alvin 👋

-A fullstack engineer and writer.
+A software engineer and technical writer.

 📫 How to reach me: [@alvyynm](https://twitter.com/alvyynm)